 Boring snack platters, be gone!
-Don't just throw a bunch of baby carrots and ranch out at your next party.
+Don't just throw a bunch of baby carrots and ranch dressing out at your next party.
 Dazzle everyone with a board of labneh and vegetables you wouldn't normally see on a crudités platter.

 The idea came from a Bon Appètit recipe for labneh, which is Greek yogurt, strained into a cheese.
 Instead of preserved lemon, I used a few slices of candied lemon.
 Labneh isn't so widespread in grocery stores yet, but you are in luck, it is very easy to make.